Full and Partial Prize Split (additional rules)

 Prize Split Process

-Any remaining entrant may propose a full or partial prize split by contacting Splash Sports Customer Service at support@splashsports.com no later than Tuesday, March 31, 2026 at 5:00 PM Eastern Time.
+Any remaining entrant may propose a full or partial prize split by contacting Splash Sports Customer Service at support@splashsports.com prior to the specified deadline..
 Splash Sports will then confirm unanimous approval from all other remaining entrants.
-Unanimous approval must be received by Friday, April 3, 2026 at 12:00 PM Eastern Time.
+Unanimous approval must be received by the specified approval deadline in order to be valid..

 Note: Until entrants are notified by Splash Sports that unanimous approval has been received and confirmed, all remaining entrants are expected to continue making picks as scheduled.